Updated: Oct 18

 The largest city in the country is ever-expanding and new areas are built continuously to house the growing population.
-This means that new roads are mapped and named, which can put a strain on the Google Maps Iceland infrastructure.
+This means that in Reykjavik, new roads are mapped and named, which can put a strain on the Google Maps Iceland infrastructure.

 Luckily, Google Maps Reykjavik keeps up to date and is a great tool for navigating the city.
 All streets will have names in a foreign language (Icelandic), which makes it extra important for the Google Maps Iceland tool to be able to give directions without you having to know Icelandic.